C-oncern

 Examples include, but are not limited to:

-- student has shared concern over financial, food, housing, and/or transportation
+• student has shared concerns over financial, food, housing, and/or transportation

-- student has shared medical concerns that may affect ability to complete the semester successfully
+• student has shared medical concerns that may affect their ability to complete the semester successfully

 If a student appears they are in immediate danger to themselves or others, please contact the Department of Public Safety immediately at (567) 661-7575.